A Proximal Modified Quasi-Newton Method for Nonsmooth Regularized Optimization: Numerical experiments

 \Cref{fig:BPDN} shows that all solvers reach similar accuracy, except for the PSB and Andrei variants.
-R2DH-Spec-NM displays the best performance, followed by the R2DH-Spec and closely by R2DH-DBFGS variants, although it requires more evaluations to achieve stationarity. \Cref{tab:bpdn} shows that all R2DH variants surpass R2 in all measures, except for R2DH-PSB and R2DH-Andrei, which require more evaluations and seem to converge to a non stationary point.
+R2DH-Spec-NM displays the best performance, followed by the R2DH-Spec and closely by R2DH-DBFGS variants, although it requires more evaluations to achieve stationarity. \Cref{tab:bpdn} shows that all R2DH variants surpass R2 in all measures, except for R2DH-PSB and R2DH-Andrei, which either require more evaluations to attain the same level of accuracy or appear to converge to a different stationary point.
 R2 and all other R2DH variants identify a similarly-sparse solution.
 R2DH-Andrei requires significantly more evaluations and time than other R2DH variants and hits the iteration limit before~\eqref{eq:r2n-stop-test} is triggered.
-Note that R2DH-DBFGS requires fewer evaluations than R2 both in gradient and function evaluations but struggles to compete with R2DH-Spec-NM and R2DH-Spec.
+Note that R2DH-DBFGS requires fewer function and gradient evaluations, as well as less time, than R2, but struggles to compete with R2DH-Spec-NM and R2DH-Spec.
 R2DH-Spec-NM is more efficient than R2DH-Spec, it avoids the unsuccessful iterations that R2DH-Spec falls into.
-Given the strong performance of R2DH-Spec-NM, we set it as the default R2N subsolver in the following experiments.
+Given its strong performance, in the following experiments we adopt R2DH-Spec-NM both as our default implementation of R2DH and as the R2DH subsolver.